 3-Pound Package: Many beekeepers like 3-pound packages as they have more worker bees to get the colony started.
 They contain about 10,000 worker bees.

 There are many factors involved in how well a package will do.
+Good weather and good management are more important than package size.
 The number of bees you start with has the least to do with success or failure.
-Good weather and good management are most important.

 Packages can be installed into any type of hive, while nucs are limited to deep Langstroth boxes.